Does Abortion Reduce Maternal Deaths?

 Did Abortion Improve the Maternal Mortality Rate in the United States?

 The American maternal mortality rate has steadily declined from 37.1 maternal deaths per 100,000 live births in 1960 to 12.7 in 2007.
 The curve between the years 1970-1974 is very smooth and shows absolutely no deviation from the pattern.
-This means that the legalization of abortion had little or no impact on maternal health.
+This means that the legalization of abortion had little or no impact on maternal mortality.

 maternal mortality rate US